Summit of the Americas: Biden’s leadership challenged in own backyard

 The result is that a number of leaders have replaced their regrets with a positive RSVP – including Mr. Bolsonaro, who has now been awarded a one-on-one with Mr. Biden.

-But Mexico’s Andrés Manuel López Obrador remains a holdout as of press time: No Cuba, he insists, no Mexican president.
+But Mexico’s Andrés Manuel López Obrador remains a holdout.
+No Cuba, he insists, no Mexican president.

-On a call with reporters last week, senior White House officials said the summit invitation list had still not been finalized, and they held out hope that a formula could be found – perhaps inviting a low-level Cuban official – to satisfy Mr. López Obrador and get him to Los Angeles.
+On a call with reporters last week, senior White House officials said they held out hope that a formula could be found – perhaps inviting a low-level Cuban official – to satisfy Mr. López Obrador and get him to Los Angeles.
+But when the invitation list was published Tuesday, Mr. López Obrador was not on it.

 As White House Latin America adviser Juan Gonzalez said on the call, Mr. Biden “very personally wants the president of Mexico there.”